dbcli/pgcli.com/content/pages/named_queries.md

     | simple | SELECT * FROM abc where a is not NULL |
     +--------+---------------------------------------+

-    # Run a favorite query.
+    # Run a named query.
     > \n simple
     +--------+--------+
     | a      | b      |